StructuralPython/sectionproperties-tools/README.md

-# sectionproperties-tools
+# sectionproperties_reporting
-A set of tools for sectionproperties to extend its functionality
+A 3rd party tool to aid in extracting results from sectionproperties